wanghhao/ttt-devnet/README.md

-# Byteball Devnet Witness and Hub
+# Trustnote Devnet Witness and Hub

 This project provides a lightweight disposable byteball network that can be used on demand for developement.
 It generates a new DAG from scratch with a simplified protocol for your own use.
 Benefits of using the devnet compared to testnet are:
 * no wait times for sychronizing the network to the latest state